cfmatthee/clt-demo/README.md

 ## Available versions

-Tags in this repository indicate commits used as released versions.
+Tags and branches in this repository indicate commits used as released versions.
+In some cases, the released assets will be available in the `Releases` section on this page.
+Those releases were build with GitHub's actions workflow tools.

+### Latest Releases

+- 3.4: Rust and Tauri forms the main desktop framework with a Svelte frontend.
+- 3.5: (in progress) Purely Rust based using the Dioxus framework.